CharlesMulloy/epub-builder/README.md

         book.setTitle("This is a title");
         book.setAuthor("This is the author");
         book.setSummary("This is the summary");
+        //Used to set the UUID of the book.
+Defaults to the current date according to the system's calendar if not set. book.setUUID("1234567890");
         //Repeat the following for each chapter you with to add. book.addChapter("Chapter Title", "Chapter Content");
         //Used to add a cover image to the book.